adamazad/jsonpath-visualizer/README.md

 # JSONPath Visualizer

-A visuzlier for JSON search, using  [D3.js](https://d3js.org/) to annotate query's path.
+A visuzlier for JSON search, using  JSONPath to annotate query's path.

 ## Run